Fillmore District History

-San Francisco’s most historic Black district was shared with Japanese Americans until the latter were forced out during their racially-motivated 1942 internment of World War II.
-There was plenty of resistance to African Americans moving anywhere but here and the Bayview-Hunters Point District, next to a Naval shipyard.
-The black middle class, eager to expand into Victorian homes in the 1940s and 50s, moved in to strengthen their presence in the social and business core of the Fillmore District.
+San Francisco’s Historically Black District was shared with Japanese-Americans until the latter were forced out during their racially-motivated 1942 internment of World War II.
+There was plenty of resistance to African-Americans moving anywhere but here and Bayview-Hunters Point, next to a Naval shipyard.
+With a vacuum created by Japanese-American internment, the African-American middle class, eager to expand into those Victorian homes, strengthening their presence in the social and business core of the Fillmore District.

 By the numbers, the San Francisco Redevelopment Agency (SFRDA) led by Justin Herman was ugly and most concede, racially motivated.
-The predominantly Black Fillmore District was declared blighted in 1948 and expanded to 60 square blocks by 1956.
+The predominantly black Fillmore District was declared blighted in 1948 and expanded to 60 square blocks by 1956.
 So unlike other parts of town where landowners and businesses could get improvement loans, commercial bankers were reluctant to invest in the Fillmore.
 Starved of improvement capital, seedy Fillmore businesses sprung up next to vibrant ones to further tarnish area reputation.
 By 1960, most of present day Japantown was razed.
-Instead of spending the $50 million of federal funds for true redevelopment, The SFRDA employed imminent domain law that forced landowners to sell at depressed prices.
+Instead of spending the $50 million of federal funds for true home and business redevelopment, The SFRDA employed imminent domain law, forcing landowners to sell at depressed prices.
 This horrific process destroyed 883 businesses and 2500 Victorian houses, and moved out 4,700 African American families.
-By 1964, much of traditionally Black Fillmore District had undergone large scale demolition.
+By 1964, much of Historically Black Fillmore District had undergone large scale demolition.

 One thing the SFRDA got right was to open the Japanese Cultural & Trade Center in 1968 between Laguna and Fillmore and Geary and Post.
 Over the years it re-anchored Japanese culture and housing redevelopment in the northern part of the community.